kyleaupton/bucket-browser/README.md

 <img src="https://raw.githubusercontent.com/kyleaupton/bucket-browser/main/docs/screenshot.png" />

 > [!WARNING]
 > Please note that this application has not yet reached its version 1.0 milestone.
 As such, you should expect to encounter bugs and incomplete features.
-Please open an issue, or better yet, a PR if you encounter any bugs.
+Please open an issue, or better yet, a PR, if you encounter any bugs.

 ## About